 - Prince Friedrich of Hesse and by Rhine - The son of Louis IV, Grand Duke of Hesse and Princess Alice of England, Queen Victoria's daughter, Friedrich also died of a cerebral hemorrhage from falling out of a window twenty feet to the ground below.
 His injuries were not severe enough to have killed him; he died because his body could not stop bleeding.
 He was two and a half years old.

 - Prince Waldemar of Prussia - The son of Princess Irene of Hesse and by Rhine, who was the daughter of Princess Alice of England, Queen Victoria's daughter, died in 1945 at the age of 56.
-During World War II, he desperately needed a blood transfusion, which does help hemophiliacs.
+During World War II, he desperately needed a blood transfusion.
 His doctor had been diverted to help the victims of a concentration camp, and Prince Waldemar died awaiting his return.

 - Lord Leopold Mountbatten - His mother was Princess Henry of Battenberg, known before her marriage as Princess Beatrice, a daughter of Queen Victoria.
 He died on the operating table during surgery for his hip.
 He was 32.

 - Prince Heinrich of Prussia - Great-grandson of Queen Victoria through his mother and father, the little prince died at the age of four after a fall.
 His brother was Prince Waldemar of Prussia.
 Their brother, Sigismund, did not have hemophilia.